Blackwater to Wokingham walk

 For the main route, head south-east along Church Lane to the B3348.
 A little way off to the right, a permissive path lets you cut through a large fruit farm to Lower Sandhurst Road.
 Turn left onto the road and go along it for 350m to the car park for Moor Green Lakes.

-- Alternatively, take the footpath heading south from the back of the churchyard to Finchampstead's other pub (the Greyhound) at the junction of the B3348 and B3016, the location of another (possibly closed) lunch pub, the Greyhound.
+- Alternatively, take the footpath heading south from the back of the churchyard to the junction of the B3348 and B3016, the location of another (possibly closed) lunch pub, the Greyhound.
 Follow Cricket Hill and its continuation (Lower Sandhurst Road) for over 1 km to Moor Green Lakes.

 Main route (2 km)